mat2maa/ekosfera-app/plugins/nl.x-services.plugins.calendar/README.md

   // create a calendar (iOS only for now) window.plugins.calendar.createCalendar(calendarName,success,error);
+  // if you want to create a calendar with a specific color, pass in a JS object like this: var createCalOptions = window.plugins.calendar.getCreateCalendarOptions();
+  createCalOptions.calendarName = "My Cal Name";
+  createCalOptions.calendarColor = "#FF0000"; // an optional hex color (with the # char), default is null, so the OS picks a color window.plugins.calendar.createCalendar(createCalOptions,success,error);

   // delete a calendar (iOS only for now) window.plugins.calendar.deleteCalendar(calendarName,success,error);

   // create an event silently (on Android < 4 an interactive dialog is shown) window.plugins.calendar.createEvent(title,location,notes,startDate,endDate,success,error);

+  // create an event silently (on Android < 4 an interactive dialog is shown which doesn't use this options) with options.
+  // The options support only the reminders/alarms for now, but I will add more in the future: var calOptions = window.plugins.calendar.getCalendarOptions(); // grab the defaults calOptions.firstReminderMinutes = 120; // default is 60, pass in null for no reminder (alarm) calOptions.secondReminderMinutes = 5;
+  window.plugins.calendar.createEventWithOptions(title,location,notes,startDate,endDate,calOptions,success,error);

   // create an event interactively (only supported on Android) window.plugins.calendar.createEventInteractively(title,location,notes,startDate,endDate,success,error);